llTheBlankll/llTheBlankll/README.md

 <div align="justify">

-  Hello, my name is **Vince Angelo Batecan**, and I am seventeen years old and from the Philippines.
+  Hello, my name is **Vince Angelo Batecan**, and I am eighteen years old and from the Philippines.
 Positioned as a bridge between innocent enthusiasm and a determined approach to digital artistry, I am fascinated by a deep desire to build solid and creative solutions to the ever-changing dimension of technology.

   ## Professional Pursuits
-  I am adept in various languages of programming within the scope of **Java**, **Python**, **JavaScripts**, **CSharp (C#)**, **TypeScript**, **PHP**, and **C++**.
-My exploration also includes frontend development, what I am focusing on right now is to use Angular and create user-friendly interfaces.
+  I have wide knowledge in various programming language within the scope of **Java**, **Python**, **JavaScripts**, **CSharp (C#)**, **TypeScript**, **PHP**, and **C++**.
+My experience also encompasses frontend development.
+What I am focusing on right now is to use Angular and create user-friendly interfaces paired with Quarkus or Spring Boot.

   ## Commitment to Continuous Learning
-  I have been relentless in gaining knowledge on Angular, Java, JavaScript and TypeScript as some of my ongoing studies.
-A new day opens up the way for me to perfect my knowledge and abilities in these languages, allowing a constant period of development.
+  I am gaining knowledge on Angular, Java, JavaScript and TypeScript as some of my ongoing studies.
+Currently, I am learning on how to use GraphQL as it is necessary and widely used technology across the field of web development.

-  ## Holistic Approach
+  ## Approach
   For me, programming is not just the process of building code; it includes a complete journey.
 In addition to good coding skills, I have an extensive knowledge of Agile methodologies and version control through Git.
 In my stance, the need for collaboration is emphasized because collaborative efforts have significant roles and essential contributions in nurturing innovation.

 </div>